hareramray149/stacked-bar-chart/src/app/chart-demo/README.md

-This file contains example of simple Stacked chart.
+This file contains example of simple Stacked bar chart.